vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/regular-expression-matching.md

 <br/>
 <p>
-If length of input string is zero and input pattern is &gt; zero, then our answer will have three conditions as below.
+If the length of the input string is zero, and the input pattern is &gt; zero, then our answer will have three conditions as below.
 </p>
 <ul>
     <li>
-       <b>Case 1</b>: If character in pattern is <code class="inline">*</code>, then we assign previous to previous value, because <code class="inline">*</code> can match zero or more character in regular expression and there is nothing to match in the input string.
+       <b>Case 1</b>: If a character in the pattern is <code class="inline">*</code>, then we can ignore the last two elements in the input pattern as <code class="inline">*</code> can match zero or more of the preceding element.
     </li>
     <li>
-       <b>Case 2</b>: If character in pattern is <code class="inline">.</code>, then we assign false because input string is empty.
+       <b>Case 2</b>: If a character in the pattern is <code class="inline">.</code>, then we assign False because the input string is empty.
     </li>
     <li>
-       <b>Case 3</b>: If character in pattern is anything other than <code class="inline">*</code> and <code class="inline">.</code>, then we assign false as there is nothing to match in the input string.
+       <b>Case 3</b>: If a character in pattern is anything other than <code class="inline">*</code> and <code class="inline">.</code>, then we assign False as the input string is empty.
     </li>
 </ul>
 <p>
-With above cases our code becomes
+With the above cases, our code becomes
 </p>
 <pre>
 <code class="language-java">